 The agile word meant for nothing on its own.
-But we can define it as “to move quick” or “able to move quickly and easily.”
+But we can define it as “to move quickly” or “able to move quickly and easily.”

 This term was first introduced when Agile Manifesto was being formulated in 2001.
 That means it is a very young terminology.

 Every innovation’s ultimate goal is to deliver the best quality product, services, result, or even a transition under given project constraints.

 Read More: Scrum Project Management

 Is Agile a Methodology, Technique, Framework, or else?

 There are many misleading answers to this question already.
 To find the best answer to this question, we need to visit Agile Manifesto.
 Here it is clear that it’s nothing but a value-based system.
 In the Agile Manifesto, there are four values and twelve principles.

 This manifesto does not describe Agile as a methodology, tool, and technique, etc. Its main focus is the added value of self-organizing teams.

 How Agile Works?

-Agile helps to predict the future, but soon, making assumptions more probable soon is always easy to predict rather than what will happen after years.
+Agile helps predict the future, but soon, making assumptions more probable is always easy to predict rather than what will happen after years.

-Project management, helps us like rolling wave planning to make a plan for five years around.
-We prefer to get a detailed year plan and rest we plan later on once things get clearer.
+Project management helps us like rolling wave planning to make a plan for five years around.
+We prefer to get a detailed year plan, and the rest we plan later on once things get clearer.

 What is a Sprint in Agile?

-A particular period required to complete a project-task is known as a sprint.
-Sprint can a single or multiple depending upon the complexity of any project.
+A particular period required to complete a project task is known as a sprint.
+Sprint can be a single or multiple depending upon the complexity of any project.

 Every sprint should be a value-added one.
 Sprint should be reviewed and assessed by the team and customer/client.

 Use of Agile with other Methodologies

 Agile blends with the waterfall method & it create a hybrid blend.
 A waterfall is good where rapid & repetitive steps are not required, like in Planning, where it needs a proper analysis of every aspect of the project – better to go for a waterfall.
 But once it goes to execution, that is when companies prefer to use an Agile approach.